Tag Archives: Comedy

 One of the earliest of Woody Allen’s enormous list of films that he both directed and starred in, 1973’s Sleeper is a comedic, science-fiction film, and a blueprint for future Allen masterpieces, such as Manhattan (1979) and Annie Hall (1977).

-While this film has moments of intelligence and clever dialogue, it too often teeters into straight-up slapstick and silliness to be held in the same esteem as the aforementioned richer films.
+While this film has moments of intelligence and clever dialogue, it too often teeters into straight-up slapstick and silliness, making it hard to hold in the same esteem as the aforementioned richer films.

-Rather it is a juvenile effort as compared to masterpieces to follow, but admittedly with some laughs and creative moments.
-Sleeper is the first of several to pair Allen with longtime co-star, Diane Keaton.
+Rather, it is a juvenile effort compared to the masterpieces that follow, but admittedly, it has some laughs and creative moments.
+Sleeper is the first of several to pair Allen with longtime co-star Diane Keaton.

-Allen portrays Miles Monroe, a nerdy jazz musician, and owner of the “Happy Carrot” health-food store in Greenwich Village, New York City sometime in the then present time of the 1970s.
+Allen portrays Miles Monroe, a nerdy jazz musician and owner of the “Happy Carrot” health-food store in Greenwich Village, New York City, sometime in the then-present 1970s.

 In the hospital for routine surgery, he is cryogenically frozen for two hundred years, waking up in an otherworldly police state and frazzled beyond belief.